 Wild Horse Trail is a 12 mile moderately trafficked out and back trail located near Temecula, California that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.

 Directions from LA Basin: Take Interstate 15 south to Highway 79 near Temecula.
 Take Hwy.
 79 south 11 miles to Dripping Springs.
 Turn right and park in Trailhead parking lot.
 (Vehicles must display a Forest Adventure Pass.)
 The trail is reached by walking south from the parking lot 0.5 mile through Dripping Springs Campground.